+Emerging market debt (EMD) is a versatile asset.
 It offers equity investors risk mitigation potential with modest return dilution.
-For fixed income investors willing to move out the risk spectrum, EMD presents a significant yield pick-up opportunity as fundamentals continue to be relatively healthy, notwithstanding some notable deterioration in the fiscal backdrop during 2020.
-Investors need to be comfortable with headline and idiosyncratic risk, but in a low (and in some quarters, negative) yield environment, EMD offers significant potential for Australian investors willing to take a closer look.
+For fixed income investors willing to move out the risk spectrum, EMD presents a significant yield pick-up opportunity.
+The COVID-19 pandemic led to a notable rise in indebtedness in some countries and, now more than ever, investors need to be comfortable with headline and idiosyncratic risk, look beyond average index level metrics and be mindful of individual issuer risks.
+However, the broad move higher in yields may present a much more rewarding entry point for those investors prepared to take a closer look.

 Key points for investors to keep in mind include:

 Yield Enhancement Emerging market debt provides an attractive yield pick-up relative to developed market bonds.